BoykovaAntonyna/nikita-kickstarter/README.md

 1. Just put your SVG-icons into `source/img/icons`.
 2. All icons will be processed with the svgmin-task and put into the `tmp/svgmin/icons` folder.
-3. Afterwards the svgstore-task uses these icons to put together an icon-sprite which will be copied to the `assemble/partials` folder.
-It must be included directly after the opening `<body>` element at the top of the document (have a look at the file `lyt-default.hbs` in the `layouts` folder).
+3. Afterwards the svgstore-task uses these icons to put together an `icon-sprite.svg` which will be copied to the `img/icons` folder.
+It must be injected with ajax directly after the opening `<body>` element at the top of the document (have a look at the file `lyt-default.hbs` in the `layouts` folder).
 4. To include a SVG-icon use `<svg class="your-class-name"><use xlink:href="#filename" /></svg>` in your .hbs-files.
 Make sure you use a class name on the SVG to size it.
 5. Now you can use `.your-class-name { fill: #f30; }` to color your icon.